 When Less is More: The Secret To Better Parent-Child Relationships

-There is a tremendous societal trend toward pouring more and more energy into children’s lives, without pausing to consider the consequence to such ongoing efforts, or to notice how well this approach is working.
+There is a tremendous societal trend toward pouring more and more energy into children’s lives, without pausing to consider the consequence of such ongoing efforts or to notice how well this approach is working.
 Before I continue, let me clarify: This is not meant to imply that I endorse the old school philosophy that “children should be seen, not heard.”
-Instead, this is about how we are teaching our children false lessons about relationships and about life.
+Instead, this is about how we are teaching our children false lessons about relationships and life.

 Too Much Asking …With Little Positive Response

 One of the frequent complaints I hear from my clients takes form like this: “My son gets in the van, and I ask him about his day…and all he does is a grunt.
 His attitude is bad.
 He only likes to complain.
 I try to be nice and ask about other parts of his day.
 But getting a positive answer is like pulling teeth!”
 This continues day in and day out, as mom and dad keep working harder and harder at having a healthy conversation while their child is offering less and less.

 For other families, the response takes an even more negative tone, with disrespect coming back at mom whenever she inquires about their day.
 Pre-adolescents might offer, “None of your business” and hide in their iPods.
 Yet, mom continues to be kind and keeps inquiring nicely, trying to dance around the bad attitude.
 If mom doesn’t change, this will not get better.

 The Rule of Reciprocity: Give and Take Makes the World Go Round